 With over 25 years experience in teaching bodywork, we currently offer our best distillation of the work we've been practicing and teaching in entry-level and advanced settings.

 We are committed to providing quality learning experiences for students of varied backgrounds and experience levels.
 Teacher-student ratios are kept low to allow for ample attention during in-class practice sessions.
 Our classes include principle-based methods (assessment and treatment), clear and practical anatomy reviews, multiple teacher demonstrations and student exchanges.
 Some classes also include a clinical component where volunteer models come in for treatment.
-Detailed manuals are provided for each student, and most classroom supplies are provided as well.
+Detailed handouts are provided for each student; most classroom supplies are provided as well.

 Craniosacral Core Series